dadrian/dadrian.io/content/blog/posts/pqc-signatures-2024.md

 2. A 10,000x signing speed improvement and 100x verification speed improvement in SQISign (or a new, equivalent algorithm with these characteristics)

 To some extent, this may be yelling for the impossible.
-Unfortunately, a Web PKI based on ML-DSA is also impossible.
+Unfortunately, using ML-DSA for the Web PKI in its current form is also impossible.

 [nist-pqc-competition]: https://csrc.nist.gov/projects/post-quantum-cryptography
 [nist-final-candidates]: https://www.nist.gov/news-events/news/2022/07/pqc-standardization-process-announcing-four-candidates-be-standardized-plus